Product Guide

 Probe

-A Probe is an instrument (or sensor) used for measuring, testing, or obtaining data.
+A Probe is an instrument (or sensor) used for measuring, testing or obtaining data.
+Some examples include the pH Probe, Dissolved Oxygen Probe, Conductivity Probe and Water Temperature Probe.

 Cluster

-A Cluster is a set of instruments (or sensors) that are located in the same place.
+A Cluster is a set of instruments (or sensors) that are located in the same place, such as a Weather Instrument Cluster that contains a Rain Gauge, Anemometer and Wind Vane.

 3. Power

-To be able to power the electronics to gather and sync data, you’ll need a reliable power source.
-A FieldKit station can be plugged into a power source like your computer or the wall using the Micro USB Cable.
-Or, for remote deployments you can use a charged Battery, or a Battery plugged into a Solar Panel for ongoing charge.
-Just make sure you have a good source of sunlight.
+To be able to power the electronics to gather and sync data, you will need a reliable power source.
+A FieldKit station can be plugged into a power source like your computer or the wall using the Micro-USB Cable.
+For remote deployments, you can use a charged Battery, which will need to be recharged periodically.
+You can also use a Battery plugged into a Solar Panel for ongoing charge, as long as you have a good source of sunlight.

-Plugging a Micro USB Cable from a power source into the Lower Board will turn on and power your system.
-If a Battery is plugged into your FieldKit, it will recharge the batteries.
+Plugging a Micro-USB Cable from a sufficient power source into the Lower Board will turn on and power your system.
+If a Battery is plugged into your FieldKit, it will recharge it.

 Battery